Sympathy for the Incel?

 Rodger killed himself during his attack and left behind a manifesto of his beliefs.
-The distribution of this manifesto, called "My Twisted World: The Story of Elliot Rodger", brought into view the strange world of incels, a world populated by young men who feel that because of various physical and psychological flaws they are doomed to be ignored by women and mocked by better looking, sexually successful men.
-There's no doubt that the realization of such sexual exclusion is a bitter pill to swallow.
+The distribution of this manifesto, called "My Twisted World: The Story of Elliot Rodger", brought into view the strange world of incels, a milieu inhabited by young men who feel that because of various physical and psychological flaws they are doomed to be ignored by women and mocked by better looking, sexually successful men.
+There's no doubt such social exclusion is a bitter pill to swallow.
 Some men deal with it by turning their focus to the intellect, others drown their pain in booze and drugs.
-Incels seem to confront this unwelcome truth with a particularly vituperative form of rage---rage primarily directed at women whom they think own them attention and sex.
+Incels seem to confront this unwelcome truth with a particularly vituperative form of rage---rage primarily directed at women whom they think owe them attention and sex.

-Rodger's manifesto is his attempt to explain his actions by detailing his development and experiences over the years.
+Rodger's manifesto attempts to explain his actions by detailing his development and experiences over the years.
 What it mostly does is recount just how miserable his life was.
 It's an unending onslaught of episodes of humiliation, emasculation, envy and of one person receiving the message that they didn't count for shit in the world.

 Rodger, as he appears in his manifesto, was someone with almost everything going against him*.
-In high school he was slight, short and not particularly good-looking.
+In high school he was slight, short and possessed of unremarkable looks.
+(To my eye, Roger wasn't really ugly, just plain.)
 On top of that he was clearly socially awkward, devoid of any particular charm or charisma.
-And he paid for this dearly, being endlessly bullied by boys and ignored, if not overtly mocked, by girls.
+And he paid for this dearly bybeing endlessly bullied by boys and ignored, if not overtly mocked, by girls.
 He had a few friends of similar social stature, but even those relationships were tenuous.
-(He describes, with particular rage, a friend who started out a dork but managed to navigate his way into the crowd of popular kids at which point he turned on Rodger.)
+(He describes, with particular vehemence, a friend who started out a dork but managed to navigate his way into the crowd of popular kids at which point he turned on Rodger.)
 Other friends came and went, some of them doubtless turned off by the boiling rage that must have been evident in their young cohort.

-Additionally, parts of Rodger's persona, as seen in his writing, strike me as psychopathic.
-(I'm not a profession capable of making diagnoses of course.)
-He seemed incapable of any kind of empathy, of any ability to put himself on other people's shoes.
-Having said that, psychopaths are famously often quite charismatic and blessed with an ability to "read" people, a trait Rodger clearly lacked.
-If I had to guess, I'd say Rodger's murderous rampage was the result of a perfect storm that combined a horrible life experience with innate mental malignancies whose exact nature will never be known.
+Additionally, parts of Rodger's persona, as in his writing, strike me as psychopathic.
+(I'm not a professional capable of making diagnoses, of course.)
+He seemed incapable of any kind of empathy, of putting himself in other people's shoes.
+Having said that, psychopaths are famously charismatic and blessed with an ability to "read" people, a trait Rodger lacked.
+If I had to guess, I'd say Rodger's murderous rampage was the result of a perfect storm that combined a horrible life experience with innate, mental malignancies whose exact nature will never be known.

 In the end, of course, we must realize that Rodger was a homicidal maniac and deserves no sympathy.
-But the obvious truth is that most incels are not mass killers.
-They are, from what I've read, lonely, frightened, envious kids who spend their teen years coming to a profoundly dark realization, that they, for reasons of appearance or social awkwardness, have been granted a losing ticket in the lottery of life.
+But most incels are not mass murderers.
+They are, from what I've read, lonely, frightened, envious kids who spend their teen years coming to the profoundly dark realization that they---for reasons of appearance or social awkwardness---have been granted a losing ticket in the lottery of life.
 They're destined to sit on the sidelines, forever denied the experiences, in particular the romance and sex, that we are told define one's teenhood.

 I was recently listening to an interview with contrarian rabble rouser Michael Malice and he spent some time decrying the evils of public education.
 Usually when people do that it's to condemn the taxation and government bureaucracy mandated by public education systems.
 I image Malice, an anarcho-capitalist, shares that sentiment but in this case his issue was more about the trauma public education inflicts on some children.
 I wasn't particularly sympathetic to his point, but after reading Rodger's manifesto I am.
 What is like to be be forced every day to go to an institution who inhabitants inflict daily mockery and physical threats all the while reminding you of your total insignificance in the social hierarchy that has always defined human existence?
 To be reminded that you're buried six feet underneath the low man on the totem pole?

 Now, I'm not saying we scrap public education.
 I'm not sure what the solution is to these problems.
 You can't force people to like other people, you can't force people to become romantically involved.
-But, maybe in the era of renewed investigation into ways to deal with the inequities inherent in life we should be thinking about ways to make life a little better for people like Elliot Rodger.
-To say this is not to excuse their rage or misogyny, it's is simply to recognize an obvious truth: if you torment a certain population enough, some of them are bound to snap and act out.
+But, maybe in this era of renewed investigation into the inequities inherent in life we should be thinking about ways to make life a little better for people like Elliot Rodger.
+To say this is not to excuse their rage or misogyny, it's is simply to recognize an obvious truth: if you torment a certain population enough, some of them are bound to snap.
 And that takes a toll on all of us.What do you think?
 Leave your comments on the Guestbook!

 Wil Forbis is a well known international playboy who lives a fast paced life attending chic parties, performing feats of derring-do and making love to the world's most beautiful women.
 Together with his partner, Scrotum-Boy, he is making the world safe for democracy.
 Email - email@example.com